 Large system-memory capacity

-The server provides a QR code on the system service label, which is on the cover of the server, that you can scan using a QR code reader and scanner with a mobile device to get quick access to the Lenovo Service Information website.
-The Lenovo Service Information website provides additional information for parts installation and replacement videos, and error codes for server support.
-For the QR code, see QR code information on page The Lenovo System x3250 M5 Type 5458 server.
+The server provides a QR code on the system service label, which is on the cover of the server, that you can scan using a QR code reader and scanner with a mobile device to get quick access to the IBM Service Information website.
+The IBM Service Information website provides additional information for parts installation and replacement videos, and error codes for server support.
+For the QR code, see The System x3530 M4 7160 server.

 Cooling and optional power capabilities

-The server comes with an Integrated Management Module II (IMM2).
-When the IMM2 is used with the systems-management software that comes with the server, you can manage the functions of the server locally and remotely.
-The IMM2 also provides system monitoring, event recording, and network alert capability.
-The systems-management connector for the IMM2 is located on the rear of the server is dedicated to the IMM.
+The server comes with an integrated management module (IMM).
+When the IMM is used with the systems-management software that comes with the server, you can manage the functions of the server locally and remotely.
+The IMM also provides system monitoring, event recording, and network alert capability.
+The systems-management connector on the rear of the server is dedicated to the IMM.
 The dedicated systems-management connector provides additional security by physically separating the management network traffic from the production network.
 You can use the Setup utility to configure the server to use a dedicated systems-management network or a shared network.

 UEFI-compliant server firmwareThe UEFI firmware offers several features, including Unified Extensible Firmware Interface (UEFI) version 2.1 compliance, Active Energy Management (AEM) technology, enhanced reliability, availability, and serviceability (RAS) capabilities, and basic input/output system (BIOS) compatibility support.
 UEFI replaces the BIOS and defines a standard interface between the operating system, platform firmware, and external devices.
 The server is capable of booting UEFI-compliant operating systems, BIOS-based operating systems, and BIOS-based adapters as well as UEFI-compliant adapters.
-For more information about UEFI-compliant firmware, go to Introducing UEFI-Compliant Firmware on Lenovo System x and BladeCenter Servers.NoteThe server does not support DOS (Disk Operating System).
+For more information about UEFI-compliant firmware, go to Introducing UEFI-Compliant Firmware on Lenovo System x and BladeCenter Servers.NoteThe server does not support DOS.

 VMware ESXi embedded hypervisor